-The United Nations Security Council held its first meeting devoted to the ties between corruption, peace and security, focusing especially on Venezuela’s dangerous instability and humanitarian crisis.
+UNITED NATIONS (AN) — The U.N.
+Security Council held its first meeting devoted to the ties between corruption, peace and security, focusing especially on Venezuela's dangerous instability and humanitarian crisis.

 The United States, which holds the council's monthly rotating presidency, convened the meeting as U.S. President Donald Trump's administration weighs options for addressing Venezuela’s severe corruption-fueled political and economic crisis.

 "Corruption is present in all countries, rich and poor, North and South, developed and developing.
 Numbers show the startling scope of the challenge," U.N.
 Secretary-General António Guterres told the 15-nation council, the world body's most powerful arm.